What Is Traumatic Incident Reduction (TIR) Therapy?

 People who suffer from PTSD struggle with drug abuse and addiction at rates that are more than double those of the general population, the journal Clinical Psychology (New York) explains.
 Drug and alcohol abuse can also be a form of self-medication for unresolved symptoms of a mental disorder.
 SAMHSA publishes that nearly 8 million people in the United States suffer from both a mental disorder and addiction at the same time.
 When co-occurring disorders are present, TIR can help individuals to resolve some of the resulting emotional strain and therefore serve to aid in minimizing relapse.

 During treatment for addiction, TIR therapy can help individuals to discover what event or emotions may be the root cause of their substance abuse.
-By identifying what made drug or alcohol abuse so enticing in the first place, people can learn how to improve these negative symptoms so they will no longer feel the need to abuse mind-altering substances.
+By identifying what made drug or alcohol abuse so enticing in the first place, people can learn how to improve these negative symptoms so they will no longer feel the need to abuse mind-altering substances or be tempted to relapse.
 Drugs and alcohol can serve as a method of keeping negative feelings and previous traumatic events buried temporarily, and TIR therapy can help to unblock these events so the person can learn effective tools for coping.
 People often experience revelations about themselves during TIR therapy sessions, which can help them to recognize how their thoughts and actions are connected and how to improve them to become more self-reliant and self-sufficient, as well as emotionally healthy, for improved life balance.